 Graduate Degree Programs

-Are you interested in one of our graduate programs?
-Below are our one of a kind master of science animal science programs!
+Are you interested in one of our graduate degree programs?
+Below are links to our Master of Science degree animal science programs.

-Our graduate degree programs were developed with busy adult learners in mind who wish to begin a career, or enhance a current one, working with animals and their caregivers.
-Courses are facilitated by instructors holding PhD, DVM, JD or Master degrees in their subject area and are taught in online classrooms on our Virtual Campus.
+Our graduate degree programs were developed specifically for students who wish to begin a career working with animals or those currently working in the field of animal science, animal behavior, or humane animal care and wish to advance into leadership and management roles.
+Other students wish to form their own for-profit or non-profit organizations or professional practices.
+Our programs are hybrid programs tailored for busy adult learners.
+All theoretical coursework can be completed on our online Virtual Campus.
+Courses are facilitated by instructors holding PhD, DVM/VMD, JD, or Master degrees in their subject area.
+Semesters are 12-weeks in length, offered in the spring, summer, fall, and winter.
 Students can log in anytime, 24/7/365, from any computer or hand held device with an Internet connection.
-Additionally, ACAS uses real-time video-conferencing software to hold SIMs (synchronous interactive meetings) with classes that support up to 15 students/faculty with web cams with audio/video creating a classroom environment that rivals a traditional college classroom.
+Additionally, we use real-time video-conferencing software to hold SIMs (synchronous interactive meetings) with classes that support an instructor and up to 15 students.
+Students with Web cams create a classroom environment that rivals a traditional campus-based college classroom.

 Academic Residency Labs and Externship Practicum with Animals